Nastel/tnt4j-stream-jmx/README.md

 # PingJMX
-Framework to monitor JMX or any other metrics and write to TNT4J event sink: file, socket, other TNT4J event sinks.
+Framework to monitor JMX metrics and write to user defined event sinks: file, socket, user defined event sinks.
+These metrics can be used to monitor health, performance and availability of your JVMs and applications.
+Use PingJMX to imbed a monitoring agent within your application and monitor memory, GC activity, CPU as well as user defined MBeans.

 # Using PingJMX
 It is simple, just imbed the following code into your application: